Home office tax deduction: Who qualifies and how to calculate it

 • You have applied for, been granted, or are exempt from having a license, certification, registration, or approval as a daycare center or as a family or group daycare home under state law (you do not meet this requirement if your application was rejected or your license or other authorization was revoked).

-Why is the home office tax deduction valuable?
+Why is the IRS home office deduction valuable?

-The home office deduction is a potentially valuable deduction for self-employed individuals who are looking for ways to reduce their taxable income.
+The home office deduction is a potentially valuable self-employed tax deduction for individuals looking for ways to reduce the taxable income of their small business.

 Home office regular deduction method

-This method involves totaling the direct and indirect expenses of your home office for deduction purposes.
+This method involves totaling your home office space’s direct and indirect expenses for deduction purposes.
 Expenses can include:

 • Mortgage interest payments